AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

 - For post-delivery callbacks, the Agora Chat server records a notification failure and tries resending the callback once in one of the following situations:

-  - Your server does not respond in 60 seconds.
+  - Your server does not respond within 60 seconds.
   - The HTTP status code received from your server is not 200.

   If the second try fails, the Agora Chat server stops trying.
-If 90 notification failures occur in 30 seconds, the corresponding callback rule is automatically turned off for five minutes.
+If 90 notification failures occur within 30 seconds, the corresponding callback rule is automatically turned off for five minutes.
 To query and resend the missed notifications, use the [Callback APIs](link).